 Most residents of nursing homes and recipients of long-term care are elderly, but not all.
 Caregiver.org reports that “approximately 63% are persons aged 65 and older (6.3 million); the remaining 37% are 64 years of age and younger (3.7 million).”

-With those kinds of demographics, one might assume that an online marketing strategy isn’t as important as it might be in other industries with a younger target market.
+With those kinds of demographics, one might assume that an online marketing for nursing homes isn’t as important as it might be in other industries with a younger target market.

 However, choosing a nursing home is very much a family decision with a variety of different factors that play into the decision.

 So, while an elderly resident may not turn to Google to research things like the cost of care and the services offered by nursing homes in your area, the odds are that their family does.

 Over 1.17 billion people use Google to search information, so it’s important that your facility doesn’t overlook this free marketing opportunity.